motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 For example:

  $ cp output/images/rpi-firmware/* /mnt/mountpointboot
- $ cp output/images/zImage /mnt/mountpointboot/zImage.img
+ $ cp output/images/zImage /mnt/mountpointboot

-Note: The default name is kernel.img.
-Actually, the name is zImage and it's define in the file config.txt like: kernel=zImage
+Note: The kernel image file name is defined in config.txt like this: kernel=zImage

 If you use a volatile rootfs, Skip to "Finish", below.
 For a persistent